dell/omnia/docs/source/Overview/newfeatures.rst

     –	Cluster SW Health Checks (dmesg, BeeGFS, k8s nodes/pods, mySQL on control plane)

 *	Metrics are extracted using a combination of the following: PSUtil, Smartctl, beegfs-ctl, nvidia-smi, rocm-smi.
-Since groundwork is already laid, additional requests from these tools will be quicker to implement in the future.

 *	Telemetry and health checks can be optionally disabled.